Application for Back To School Grant

 - If this grant is for an outdoor classroom or garden project please make sure your project is approved by the SPS Grounds Management Department.

 - If your grant is for technology it must be approved by district IT and district administration.
+Please review their guidelines before submitting on the district website, which can be found by clicking here.
 Technology grants without IT approval will not be accepted.
-Please complete the IT Technology Request Form for Additional Devices click here for form at the bottom of page 2 and email it to Bruce Douglas at email@example.com

 - Reading Roundup Library Grants: This category is to be submitted by district librarians for library catalogued reading materials to include print resources, e-books, and digital devices.